Bosonic Spin-1 SOPHY

 The simplest $\mathrm{C}$, $\mathrm{P}$ and $\mathrm{T}$ invariant pseudo-Hermitian interactions that can be introduced in this framework are self-interactions represented by a dimension-four renormalizable operator

 The renormalization of these interactions was studied in~\cite{Rivero-Acosta:2020hvy}, in the context of the naïve Hermitian second-order theory, with the six complex components of the field packed into a complex second-rank antisymmetric tensor.
-Nevertheless, all the results contained in~\cite{Rivero-Acosta:2020hvy} can be readily generalized to the SOPHY version of the theory presented here, showing that this class of theories has a rich set of renormalization group equations and constitute a valuable theoretical playground for renormalization studies.
+Nevertheless, all the results contained in~\cite{Rivero-Acosta:2020hvy} can be straightforwardly generalized to the SOPHY version of the theory presented here, showing that this class of theories has a rich set of renormalization group equations and constitute a valuable theoretical playground for renormalization studies.
 Recently, in \cite{Leng:2025qlu}, the unitary evolution of pseudo-Hermitian quantum field theories was investigated, setting the foundations for a consistent formulation of scattering processes.
 This work will be crucial in the analysis of the self interactions in Eq.(\ref{Lag3}), to be presented in a forthcoming paper.

-Moreover, since $\psi$ has mass dimension one, if it transforms as a singlet under the SM symmetries, it cannot decay into standard model fields.
-Therefore, it is automatically stable and could play the role of a weakly interacting massive particle (WIMP) dark matter candidate.
-The natural interaction of this field with the SM particles is through a Higgs portal, along the lines of the spin-$1/2$ SOPHY introduced in~\cite{deGracia:2024umr}.
+Moreover, since $\psi$ has mass dimension one, if it transforms as a singlet under the SM symmetries, it cannot decay into SM fields.
+Therefore, the least massive pseudo-Hermitian particle is automatically stable and could play the role of a WIMP dark matter candidate.
+The natural interaction of this field with the SM particles is through a Higgs portal of the form

 In this case the dark matter phenomenology is determined by the mass of the field $m$ and its coupling $\lambda_{H}$ in a similar way as for complex scalar dark matter~\cite{Feng:2014vea,Arcadi:2017kky}.
 The same interaction contributes to the running of the Higgs mass as an extra set of scalars does, and since the sign of $\lambda_H$ is undetermined, we can choose it in such a way as to cancel the top-quark contribution.
 This phenomenology and further consequences will be the subject of a forthcoming article.